 Aside from overseeing the project’s performance, project managers have to monitor resources, manage risks, head status meetings, and reports, etc. If unforeseen issues arise, the project manager may have to make adjustments to the plans, as well as the schedule.

 The final phase of the project management lifecycle isn’t as simple as delivering the output itself.
 Project managers have to record all deliverables, organize documents in a centralized location, and hand over the project to the client or the team responsible for overseeing its operations.
 Not only that, teams may come together for a final meeting to discuss the insights they’ve learned and to reward the hard work of each member.

 All of these constraints depend on what the project aims to achieve and when.
 The outcome of a project results in deliverables.
 Anything that’s produced during the project’s development such as documents, plans, and reports are considered a deliverable.
 A deliverable may also be the result of the project itself.

 Having a final deliverable, as well as a finite timespan, distinguishes project management from business-as-usual operations.
 Since projects are unlike routine operations, most people involved are those who usually don’t work together.

 Sometimes, the professionals involved will come from different organizations and geographies.
 If the desired outcome is achieved on-time and within budget, a project is considered to be a success.

 How project management principles can help manage projects

 Projects can be very complex undertakings that require a huge amount of effort and resources.
 No matter what the goal is, using the principles of project management will help the initiative run smoothly.
 Without proper project management principles, projects will be handled haphazardly and are at a much higher risk of failure, delay, and being over budget.

 Knowing the fundamental principles of project management improves one’s chances of completing a project successfully.
-No matter what industry or niche an organization is in, project management enables them to steer the project in the right direction.
+No matter what industry or niche an organization is in, project management methodologies and frameworks enables them to steer the project in the right direction.